Enumerating Minimal Balanced Collections: Introduction

-A balanced collection $\Phi$ is called \textit{minimal} if it contains no proper balanced subcollections.
-Similarly, an unbalanced collection $\Phi$ is called \textit{maximal}, if it is not a subcollection of any strictly greater unbalanced collection.

-Balanced collections can be viewed as fractional perfect matchings in a hypergraph.
-Each subset $S$ is associated with a hyperedge in a hypergraph on $n$ vertices, and one seeks to assign a non-negative weight $\lambda$ to each hyperedge so that, for every vertex $i$, the sum of the weights on adjacent hyperedges equals $1$.
+where $\mathbf{1}_S$ is the characteristic vector of $S$.
+A balanced collection is \emph{minimal} if none of its proper subcollections is balanced. \end{definition}

 This concept admits a natural geometric interpretation.
-Each subset $S \subset [n]$ corresponds to a vertex of the cube $[0,1]^n$.
-Then a collection of subsets $\Phi$ is \textit{weakly balanced} if and only if the convex hull of the corresponding vertices intersects the main diagonal of the cube connecting the points $\mathbf{0}$ and $\mathbf{1} = (1, \dots, 1)^\top$.
-Respectively, $\Phi$ is \textit{balanced} if and only if the relative interior of this convex hull intersects the main diagonal of the cube.
+Each subset $S\subseteq[n]$ corresponds to a vertex of the cube $[0,1]^n$.
+A collection $\Phi$ is balanced if and only if the relative interior of the convex hull of the corresponding vertices intersects the main diagonal of the cube at a point other than $\mathbf{0}$.